Mass grave with 21 bodies found near Mali military base

 Sanogo’s coup was popular as many Malians were frustrated at underdevelopment and high levels of corruption under Toure.
 His star has waned in recent months but 12 policemen were wounded in clashes with pro-Sanogo demonstrators in Kati this week.

-A senior military source said authorities had been instructed to inspect the site by judge Yaya Karambe, who is presiding over Sanogo’s case.
-Several other soldiers questioned in an investigation into last year’s “counter coup” by pro-Toure paratroopers known as “red berets” and the deaths of soldiers in a mutiny in September this year.
+A senior military source said authorities had been instructed to inspect the site by judge Yaya Karambe, who is presiding over Sanogo’s case as well as those of several other soldiers questioned in an investigation into the “counter coup” and deaths of soldiers in a mutiny in September this year.

-Corinne Dufka, senior West Africa researcher at Human Rights Watch said the Diago killings were far from being an isolated case.

-“It is crucial that the momentum started by the red beret case be sustained by investigations into other recent abuses, including by Malian soldiers, armed Islamists and the Tuareg Separatists,” she said.
+Tessougue, the prosecutor, said the figure of bodies found matches the number of soldiers missing after the April 2012 clashes.
+“The bodies are not yet formally identified but we suspect it is them (the missing soldiers) ...
+We found some military IDs and uniforms at the scene,” he said.

 At one point during talks with mediators in Mali’s crisis last year, Sanogo, a U.S.-trained infantry officer, was offered the title of former head of state, which would have granted him immunity; but it was revoked by regional leaders.